 The fact that we are all unique is not new news.
 It might even seem like I am stating the obvious.
-However, so often our head knowledge doesn’t get walked out in our leadership.
-Rather than approaching those we lead as unique and wonderful we often approach them as if they were just like us.
-That’s what I call Clone Syndrome.
+However, sometimes our head knowledge doesn’t match up with the way we lead.
+Rather than approaching those we lead as unique and different; we often approach them as if they were just like us.
+That’s Clone Syndrome at its worst!

-Successful leaders are keenly aware of their own personality strengths and weaknesses and how they impact those around them.
-They are able to temper their less positive traits and lean into their positive ones.
-When they engage with others, they have the ability to adapt and switch up how they engage with people.
-They understand that everyone is a one-of-a-kind being and adjust how they communicate, motivate and lead to accommodate those differences.
+Successful leaders are keenly aware of their own personality strengths and weaknesses as well as how they impact those around them.
+They are able to temper their negative traits and lean into their positive ones.
+When they engage with others, they have the ability to adapt to the personality of those they are interacting with.
+They understand that everyone is a one-of-a-kind being and adjust how they communicate, motivate, and operate to accommodate those differences.

-The struggles that leaders face often stem from a lack of awareness when it comes to their own personality.
+The challenges that leaders face often stem from a lack of awareness and understanding of their own personality.
 Add that to the inability to appreciate how the people they lead have different personalities resulting in perspectives other than theirs.
-Increasing awareness and understanding in this area can prove invaluable for leaders at all levels: parents leading children, a CEO leading those in a large corporation, a team leader, a ministry leader, even if you are just leading YOU like many business owners or solopreneurs!
+Increasing awareness and understanding in this area is invaluable for leaders at all levels: parents leading their children, a CEO leading in a large corporation, a team leader in an organization, a ministry leader, or if you are just leading YOU like many business owners or solopreneurs!

 See if you can spot your own personality preferences:

 Did you also spot the individuals on your team?

 Remember, Personalities Are Unique!